 Solid Tumor Fellowship (Sarcoma)

-The pediatric hematology-oncology fellowship programs such as that at Baylor College of Medicine (BCM) and Texas Children’s Hospital (TCH), teach the basic principles and practice in pediatric neuro-oncology.
+The pediatric hematology-oncology fellowship programs at Baylor College of Medicine and Texas Children’s Hospital, teach the basic principles and practice in pediatric neuro-oncology.
 However, in order to acquire more comprehensive and advanced knowledge and skills in this subspecialty, we offer a 1 year post-graduate training specifically in the areas of solid tumor research, evaluation and management.

 Goals and Objectives